Waffle the Wonder Dog: Episode listing

-Season 1
+Series 1

-The fifteen episodes of Season 1 were first broadcast on CBeebies from 26 February to 16 March 2018.
+The fifteen episodes of the first series were first broadcast on CBeebies from 26 February to 16 March 2018.
+Series 1 was filmed between August and November 2017.

-Season 2
+Series 2

-The fifteen episodes of Season 2 were first broadcast on CBeebies from 2 July to 20 July 2018.
+The fifteen episodes of the second series were first broadcast on CBeebies from 2 July to 20 July 2018.
+Series 2 was filmed from January 2018 to April 2018.

-Season 3
+Series 3

-The sixteen episodes of Season 3 were first broadcast on CBeebies, starting with a Christmas special on 20 December 2018, followed by the rest of the series from 1 April to 19 April 2019.
+The sixteen episodes of the third series were first broadcast on CBeebies, starting with a Christmas special on 20 December 2018, followed by the rest of the series from 1 April to 19 April 2019.
+Series 3 was filmed from November 2018 to February 2019.